 Rethink your grocery list and stock your refrigerator and pantry with real whole food, including fat-rich options like avocados and eggs.
 Try to add natural fat rather than avoid it.

-Fatty cuts of meat can be more flavorful, tender and inexpensive than leaner cuts.
+Fatty cuts of meat can be more flavourful, tender, and inexpensive than leaner cuts.
 Salmon and sardines contain plenty of healthy fats and are a terrific addition, too.
 Invite these delicious items back onto your plate.

 Fats can change the flavor of a dish, which adds variety to your meals.
 For example, top green beans with butter for a comforting, familiar taste.
 Or, sauté them in peanut oil and drizzle with sesame oil for a delicious, Asian-inspired variation.

 Experiment with new combinations to see what you like best.
-Stock several of these healthy fats in your fridge or pantry:
+Stock several of these natural fats in your fridge or pantry:

-- lard, tallow, duck fat, and other animal fat
+- lard, tallow, duck fat, and other animal fats

 - coconut oil